 Water Heater Repair In Houston TX

-Heaton Plumbing effectively replaces, and disposes of old hot water heaters in Houston, TX area homes and commercial businesses.
+In the event that we can cannot repair your home’s hot water heater, we can provide options for replacement.
+With all of our water heater installation services we include free disposal of your old hot water heater.
 We recommend the latest energy-efficient water heaters to consumers; using less energy, such heaters and boilers give savings on utility bills, provide maximum safety, and protect the environment.
 We service the following water heater types:

 - Gas Water Heaters

 - Tankless Water Heaters

 The issue that most people notice is having no hot water.
 This can be due to a faulty heating element, thermostat, or even a clogged gas line.
 While these might sound like very serious issues, the fact is that a trained plumber can fix these problems very easily and cost-effectively.
 Another easy fix on an electric water heater is a tripped breaker.
 However, many less than reputable plumbers will simply tell you that you need a new water heater.

 Water leaks are also a somewhat common occurrence.
 If the leak is at the fittings in the water heater piping or even from the drain valve at the base of the water heater, our plumbers can have the leak fixed for you very quickly.
 However, if the tank itself is leaking, then a replacement will be necessary.
 There is no safe way to repair a leak in a water heater tank.
 So any plumber who claims to be able to repair such damage is not being honest with you.

 Less common issues with a water heater can impact the temperature of your hot water.
 In some cases, the water is too hot or too cold.
 This can be due to a thermostat that is going out but has not yet completely failed.
 The issue could also be related to a heating element that is nearing the end of its life.
 Both of these problems can be quickly resolved with a replacement of the old part.
 As fully licensed plumbers the Heaton Plumbing team is certified to make these replacements and offer a full warranty on the new part and our workmanship.